-Prerequisite: SONO 1011 (or SONO 101), SONO 1102 (or SONO 110), SONO 1143 (or SONO 114), and SONO 1203 (or SONO 120), all with grades of C or better
+Prerequisite: SONO 1011 (or SONO 101), SONO 1102 (or SONO 110), SONO 1143 (or SONO 114), and

 SONO 1203 (SONO 120) Sonographic Sectional Anatomy

 Covers sectional anatomy of the body in the transverse, longitudinal and coronal planes.
 Emphasis will be placed on the vessels and organs with correlation of the anatomy to sonographic imaging.
 Significant hands-on lab component designed to develop skills competence utilizing basic sonographic instrument operation and manipulation.
 This course requires a student fee.